Girl standing infront of sign

 Revolutionary War reenactors in a field with tents

-The Siege Encampment is part of NYS Path Through History Weekend.
-The Siege Encampment will be open to the public from 10am to 4pm October 7th and 8th.
-Activities include a variety of 18th century demonstrations from cannon and musket firings, to blacksmithing demonstrations, surgery, women’s healing, cooking, and other living historians.
+The Saratoga Siege Encampment is part of NYS Path Through History Weekend and open to the public from 10am to 4pm October 7th and 8th.
+Activities for the whole family include a variety of 18th century demonstrations from cannon firing to blacksmithing demonstrations, surgical displays, women’s healing roles, cooking, and other living historians.

 Event Details